Wichelstowe: History

 The medieval history of the site is reflected in the name; 'Wichel' is the original name of the area as recorded in the Domesday Book of 1086, and 'stowe' is an Old English word meaning "meeting place".

 Before the Wichelstowe development was built, the area was commonly known as the 'front garden' of Swindon since it was a stretch of open land which separated the town from the motorway.

 In 1995, the first proposals for the site were put forward for consideration by Wiltshire County Council as structure planning authority.
 The following year, the first public proposal for the site considered a comprehensive development to help meet Swindon's housing needs up to 2011.

 In 2001, the Front Garden Action Group (FRAG) and Bloor Homes launched an unsuccessful High Court challenge against the Structure Plan and the green light was effectively given for Wichelstowe to go ahead.
 An extensive programme of public consultation was undertaken on the proposals by Taylor Woodrow and an outline planning application was submitted in 2002.
 Infrastructure works commenced on site in 2006.
 The first home occupations in East Wichel took place in 2009.

 Development

 Wichelstowe began as a collaboration between Swindon Borough Council and Taylor Wimpey to jointly provide and finance infrastructure.
 In early 2009, this agreement was reshaped into a co-operation agreement; both parties operated independently but in a mutually supportive way to develop the site.
-The entire Wichelstowe development was due to be completed by 2020, but this was delayed by the financial crisis of 2008.
+The entire Wichelstowe development was due to be completed by 2020, but this was delayed by the 2008 financial crisis.